rosytiger/deva/README.md

 # dEVA: design by EVolutionary Algorithm
-## a multi-objective modular framework for protein design

 ![image](assets/dEVA.png)

 > [!NOTE]
 > An updated version of dEVA is actively maintained at [gelnesr/dEVA](https://github.com/gelnesr/dEVA).
 If you have any issues, please report it there and will get back to you ASAP.

+This work describes dEVA, first introduced in [Zero-shot design of a de novo metalloenzyme](https://www.biorxiv.org/content/10.64898/2026.04.23.720277v1).

 This guide explains how to add new objectives (scoring functions) to the dEVA protein design platform.
-This allows for a modular multi-objective design framework.
-While catered for structure-based protein design, in principle this can be rewritten for any kind of multi-objective generation.
+While catered for structure-based protein design, in principle the code here can be modified for any multi-objective generation.

 ## Overview